Using the Device Manager Page

 To apply an action to multiple devices:

 1. In the Device Components page, select the checkbox for each device you want to apply the action to.
-To select all checkboxes for all devices, select the red checkbox () at the top of the page.
+To select all checkboxes for all devices, select the checkbox at the top of the page.

 2. In the Select Action drop-down list, select one of the following actions:

 • Delete Selected Devices (recursive).
-Deletes all selected devices from SL1.
+Deletes all selected devices from Skylar One.
 If one or more of the selected devices is a root device with one or more component devices as children, this option deletes the root device and the component devices.
 Tickets associated with the deleted device are unlinked from the device, but are not deleted.
 To delete a root device and its associated component devices, use the option Delete Selected Devices (recursive).

 • Modify by Template.
 Displays the Applying Template to Device page, where you can apply the settings in a device templates to all selected devices.
 You can also make one-time changes to the template, that will be applied only to the selected devices.